GodotVR/godot-xr-tools/_docs/movement/direct.md

   looking.
 - it is possible to configure a step value for the rotation.
-Instead of smoothly rotating around the player the direction the player is looking will rotate a fixes number of degrees at a fixed pace.
-While this looks jerky it is a very efficient way to combat nausia.
+Instead of smoothly rotating around the player the direction the player is looking will rotate a fixed number of degrees at a fixed pace.
+While this looks jerky it is a very efficient way to combat nausea.
-- you can add a Vignette that blacks out the players peripheral vision.
+- you can add a Vignette that blacks out the player's peripheral vision.

 ## Setup
 The direct movement is implemented as a function scene that needs to be added